-Arising from a wish to improve the situation of artisanal and small-scale gold miners, the State Secretariat for Economic Affairs (SECO) and the SBGA have developed a public-private partnership named the Better Gold Initiative for Artisanal and Small-Scale Mining (BGI for ASM).
-Set up in 2013, the BGI for ASM became a pioneer solution with the purpose of generating transparency, responsibility and profitability in the ASM gold sector.
+Arising from a wish to improve the situation of artisanal and small-scale gold miners, the State Secretariat for Economic Affairs (SECO) and the Swiss Better Gold Association have developed a public-private partnership named the Swiss Better Gold Initiative for Artisanal and Small-Scale Mining.
+Set up in 2013, the Swiss Better Gold Initiative became a pioneer solution with the purpose of generating transparency, responsibility and profitability in the ASM gold sector.

 Collaboration with Voluntary Sustainability Standards (VSS)

-The Swiss Better Gold Association (SBGA) and the Better Gold Initiative (BGI) currently collaborate with three certification organisations, namely the Responsible Jewellery Council (RJC), Fair Trade International (FTI) and the Alliance for Responsible Mining (ARM).
-All three organisations establish and maintain widely recognised Volunteer Sustainability Standard (VSS) certifications.
+The Swiss Better Gold Association and its' Swiss Better Gold Initiative collaborate with certification organisations, like the Responsible Jewellery Council (RJC), which establishes and maintains widely recognised Volunteer Sustainability Standard (VSS) certification.